-How to get your head around Food Safety Management Systems
+How to get your head around HACCP

-Which Food Safety Management System should I choose?
+Which HACCP system should I choose?

 Small catering businesses

 If you are small catering business Safer Foods Better Business (SFBB) is recommended.
-This is a readymade pack with safe methods and a diary template that you complete to show what you are doing in your business.
+This is a ready made pack with safe methods and a diary template that you complete to show what you are doing in your business.

 SFBB is suitable if you run a small food business such as a deli or café’ and is available to download for free from the Food Standards Agency website SFBB.
 The SFBB pack is also available for retailers, care homes and for different cuisines.
 There is also a new online package SFBB+ which is available via an app with a monthly subscription.